 So before you create an Instagram account, or before you starting posting things, it’s worth doing a bit of research.
 You need to work out who your competitors are and what kind of content they are posting.
-Create a list in Excel and keep track of these competitors and similar accounts.
+Create a list in Excel and keep track of those “competitors” and similar accounts.

 2. Publish Targeted and Relevant Content

-Once you have a good idea of who your projected audience looks like and what kind of content generates the most interest, you can start planning ahead and publish targeted and relevant content.
+Once you have a good idea of what your projected audience looks like and what kind of content generates the most interest, you can start planning ahead and publish targeted and relevant content.

 Start publishing content that is laser targeted and super relevant.
 Don’t just post random stuff that has no connection with your blog, your brand or your audience.
 Only post stuff that your projected audience actually wants to see.
 Stuff that supports your blog or website.

-It’s that type of content that will generate the most engagement, and that will ultimately grow Instagram followers organically and steadily.
+That is the type of content that will generate the most engagement, and that will ultimately grow your Instagram followers, organically and steadily.